By Celia Coates

 In Eastern belief systems there are six ordinary senses rather than five and the brain is the sixth part of the body that perceives the world around us.
 The signals become cognition – perceptions and thoughts – in our awareness.
 There is much more to say about the gates of perception in belief systems based in India and in Buddhism, but here I will just point out that other ways of thinking about our senses exist.

 People vary in which physical senses are dominant.
 Some of us are more aware of what we see than what we hear, and some chefs earn their livings with the sense of taste.
 Overall, humans do not have senses as strong as other animals.
 Dogs, for example, have us beat in the ability to smell.
 There are many stories about the subtle senses and pets, observations made about cats and dogs perceiving energies that cannot be seen or heard by their owners.
-Humans also vary in their abilities to perceive through the subtle senses with some people having extraordinary psychic skills.
-With using the word “psychic” we are again off and running into trouble with discussing our subtle senses.
-It is part of my hope that WINN will publish experiences and experiments that show that the subtle dimensions are as real as the material realms so that more people can explore them.
+Humans also vary in their abilities to perceive through the subtle senses, with some people having extraordinary psychic skills.
+In using the word “psychic” we are again off and running into trouble with discussing our subtle senses.
+It is part of my hope that WINN will publish experiences and experiments that show that the subtle dimensions are as real as the material realms so that more people are willing to explore them.

 I turned to Wikipedia to see what the consensus statement about the senses was and was delighted to read,

 “Flies and butterflies have taste organs on their feet, allowing them to taste anything they land on.”